Tonywuhk/realai.org/hierarchical-learning.md

 ---
 # Hierarchical Learning

+The learning of some complex tasks can be a lot more efficient if these tasks are decomposed into subtasks that are easier to learn.

 ## Hierarchical Deep Reinforcement Learning

 [Van Seijen et al. (2016)](https://arxiv.org/abs/1612.05159) generalized the traditional setting by [training multiple agents](http://realai.org/multi-agent-learning/) in a hierarchical way.